Lower Ninth Ward: Hurricane Katrina

 On August 29, 2005, Hurricane Katrina made landfall just east of New Orleans; the fifth deadliest hurricane and the costliest natural disaster in the history of the United States.
 At approximately 10:00 am, the levee wall protecting the Ward broke in multiple sections and flooded the area.
-Multiple breaches in the levees of at least four canals resulted in catastrophic flooding in a majority of the city; see Effects of Hurricane Katrina in New Orleans.
+Multiple breaches in the levees of at least four canals resulted in catastrophic flooding in a majority of the city.

 Nowhere in the city was the devastation greater than in the Lower 9th Ward.
 This was largely due to the storm surge generated in the Mississippi River Gulf Outlet, a deep-draft shipping channel built by the Army Corps of Engineers in the late 1950s.
 The construction destroyed tens of thousands of acres of protective coastal wetlands that once acted as a storm surge buffer for the community.

 Storm surge flood waters appear to have poured into the Lower Ninth Ward from at least three sources.
 To the east, water flowed in from Saint Bernard Parish, while to the west the Industrial Canal suffered two major breaches: one just south of Florida Avenue, the second between North Galvez and North Roman streets.
 The force of the water did not only flood homes, but smashed or knocked many off their foundations.
 A large barge, the ING 4727 (owned by the Ingram Barge Company), was swept by flood waters into the neighborhood through the breach near Claiborne Avenue, leveling homes beneath it.
 The storm surge was so great that even the highest portions of the Lower 9th were flooded; Holy Cross School, which had served as a dry refuge after Hurricane Betsy, was inundated.
 The foot of the Mississippi River levee, the area's highest point, took on some 2 to 3 ft of water.
 In total, 72 bodies were found as of December 2005.

+Destruction from the hurricane significantly affected the neighborhood's population.
+In 2010, there were an estimated 1,060 households in the area, down from 4,820 in 2000.
+Recovery has been slow, with an estimated 1,675 households in the community as of 2020.

 The Lower 9th Ward was flooded again by Hurricane Rita a month later in September.